 To create a new Power View report in Excel, Anna selects the Power View button, found in the Reports section of the Insert ribbon in Excel.
 A new worksheet tab is created.

-Note that the Power View tab in the ribbon only appears when a Power View report is the active tab.
+The Power View tab only appears in the ribbon when a Power View report is the active worksheet.
 With the new Power View report sheet created, the Power View tab appears in the ribbon and Anna is ready to create a report.

 Whoa.
 That’s a lot of fields, many of which she doesn’t need to create her reports.
 She may have gotten a bit carried away with all the calculated fields she created in Power Pivot.
 It’s a little bit confusing to have all those available fields, and she doesn’t want to hunt through them each time she’s looking for a field to add to a visualization.

-She can address this by hiding certain columns, or fields, and thereby prevent them from showing up in the table when she’s creating reports in Power View.
+She can address this by hiding certain columns, or fields, and thereby prevent them from appearing in the table when creates reports in Power View.
 She selects the Manage button from the Power Pivot ribbon to launch Power Pivot.
 She selects the table that contains the SP500 Annual Data, right-clicks the column she wants to hide, and selects Hide from Client Tools.

 When Anna goes back to Excel, she sees a notification that the Data Model has changed.
 This notification appears any time she makes modifications to the Data Model, whether she’s hiding fields, creating new calculations, or removing custom columns.

 Anna smiles at this – because it means she can continue to modify and customize her Data Model, even after she thinks she’s created the right set of data, and the best collection of calculated fields.
 She can customize all she wants, while creating her reports, and Excel makes sure the Data Model and all her reports are synchronized and current.

 She selects OK, and reviews the list of available fields in the SP500 Annual Data table.
 She decides the fewer number of available fields is much more manageable.